-Yoga is designed to prepare us for meditation or even to be an active meditation.
-It’s not like going to the gym where we’re more likely to remain unconscious of our thoughts or of our “state,” as we strive to build muscle or develop flexibility.
+Yoga is designed to prepare us for meditation.
+Ideally, yoga is practiced with a meditative awareness.
+It’s not like going to the gym where we’re more likely to remain unconscious of our thoughts or of our “state” as we strive to build muscle or develop flexibility.

-In Yoga we come into alignment physically and we also strengthen, become more flexible and cultivate balance, but we do so with increased awareness of the breath and of our awareness.
+In Yoga we come into alignment physically.
+We strengthen and stretch.
+We become more flexible and cultivate balance.
+But we do all of this with increased awareness of the breath and of our awareness.
 That is in fact what distinguishes Yogis from non-Yogis.
 Yogis are aware of awareness.

 If you’re new to the physical practice of yoga, notice when this quietude arises – perhaps when you’re resting in a child pose between active poses, or in savasana, corpse pose, or meditation at the end of class.

 These are often the first “samskaras” (impressions) of meditation in our body/minds and awareness.
 Over time, these repeated impressions condition our awareness, making it effortless, easeful and natural to turn our attention inside and meditate.

 Feel free to contact me if you want to explore the physical practice of yoga in a way that helps you cultivate a body/mind that is more inclined to relax into meditation.